kishorrit/MLF/Chapter 2.md

 - isFraud: Whether the transaction was fraudulent.
 - isFlaggedFraud: Whether the old system flagged the transaction as fraud.

 Overall, there are about 6.3 million transactions in our dataset.
+As fraud occurs only in transfers or cash outs, all other transactions were dropped, leaving about 2.8 million examples to work with.

 See E. A. Lopez-Rojas , A. Elmir, and S. Axelsson., 2016, "PaySim: A financial mobile money simulator for fraud detection" for more information on the data.